 Visually speaking, The Seventh Victim is just stupendous.
 Director Robson is today better known for his prestigious productions (Peyton Place, The Inn of the Sixth Happiness, etc.), but here he exudes the enthusiasm of a boy who has received a new toy.
 Robson and cameraman Nicholas Musuraca (the b/w cinematography is breathtaking!) are adept at creating an atmosphere of alienation and hopelessness.
 It’s all very interesting, and yes, very depressing — the ending is super-downbeat.

 Kim Hunter (film debut) is very effective in the lead role.
-Part Alice (in Wonderland), part Nancy Drew, Hunter is a likable heroine.
-However, the film really belongs to the wonderful supporting cast.
+Part Alice (in Wonderland), part Nancy Drew, Hunter is a likable movie heroine.
+However, The Seventh Victim really belongs to the wonderful supporting cast.

 The standout in the cast is Jean Brooks (The Leopard Man), who plays Hunter’s older sister.
-With her “Cleopatra haircut,” Brooks looks like a walking sphinx and the actress conveys beautifully all the mystery associated with the mythical figure (in Greek mythology, sphinx is a creature of bad luck).
+With her “Cleopatra haircut,” Brooks looks like a walking sphinx and the actress conveys beautifully all the mystery associated with the mythical figure (the sphinx is a symbol of bad luck).
 The cast also includes Tom Conway (I Walked with a Zombie) as Dr. Judd and Mary Newton (Zero Hour) as the nefarious Mrs. Redi.

 Conclusions & Final Thoughts:

 The Seventh Victim shows producer Lewton at his most defeatist.
 Evil has the last laugh and that’s a rare thing to see in an old Hollywood movie.
 The old moral code dictated that people had to pay for their crimes, something that definitely doesn’t happen here.
-How did Lewton get away with that?
 Anyhow, The Seventh Victim anticipates countless movies: Psycho, The Wicker Man, and, of course, Rosemary’s Baby.
 In any event, this is a movie that I highly recommend to everyone!
 B&W, 71 minutes, Not Rated.